Kotlin/kotlin-spark-api/README.md

 tupleOf(1).dropLast() == tupleOf() == emptyTuple()
 ```

-Finally, all these helper functions are also baked in:
+Finally, all these tuple helper functions are also baked in:

 - `componentX()` for destructuring: `val (a, b) = tuple`
 - `dropLast() / dropFirst()`